 How to Remove Dog Hair from a Car Interior

 Dog hair embeds deep into car fabric and resists ordinary vacuums.
-Here is the professional 3-step method we use at Premier Detailing LLC — plus when to call us for the really stubborn jobs.
+Here is the professional 3-step method I use at Premier Detailing LLC, plus when to call me for the really stubborn jobs.

 Book Your Detail